 CHANGE: I have found, accidentally, that you should put the cold, cubed butter, in the bowl and then pour the sugar over the butter.
 Coat the butter in sugar.
 Give it a quick stir.
 This helps separate the butter cubes, and mix with the rest of the ingredients easier.
 So, butter, then sugar, and then add the flour, baking powder, and salt.
 It’s much easier to mix all the dry ingredients this way, rather than dumping them all in at once.
 I promise.

 Measure milk in measuring cup and add the eggs and vanilla extract.
 At the risk of sounding too Martha-Stewarty or Ina-like, use a good vanilla.
 I like to use vanilla extract that has some flecks of vanilla bean in it.
 It enhances all your baked goodies.
 Beat together to break up the eggs.
 Add the liquid ingredients to the dry ingredients and stir until all is moistened and holds together.

 I use a scone pan, but you can you a muffin tin, or parchment paper.
 See the original recipe for those cooking directions.
 I like to sprinkle my scones with sparkling white sugar for a great crunch.
 You can use granulated sugar or cinnamon sugar, or just leave them plain.
 Bake scones in pan for 25 minutes or until lightly browned.
+On a cookie sheet, they take anywhere from 15-20 minutes depending if you make 6 or 8.
+Check the bottom of the scones for browning.
 Remove from oven and let them sit for 5 minutes before removing them from the pan.
 Serve warm with butter and jam.
 These freeze well too.